-We continue efforts to improve pricing precision through predictive analytics, which we believe will help to achieve long-term profitability.
+We continue efforts to improve pricing precision through predictive analytics, which we believe will help to maintain long-term profitability.
 Rate increases in recent years, discussed in Personal Lines Insurance Premiums, should help lower loss ratios as the rate increases are earned.
-Those rate changes were implemented beginning in October of 2013, 2012, 2011, 2010 and 2009 and averaged approximately 10 percent, 9 percent, 8 percent, 7 percent and 6 percent, respectively.
-In 2013, we began increasing our use of higher loss deductibles and actual cash value claims settlement for insured damage to older roofs.
-In addition, in 2013 we increased the number of property inspections conducted when homeowner policies renewed, and plan to further increase that number in 2014.
+That includes the 2014 effects of our fifth round of homeowner rate increases, averaging approximately 10 percent during the first three quarters of 2014, with some individual policy rate increases lower or higher based on each insured exposure's specific risk characteristics.
+Homeowner rate changes for the five most recent prior years represented an average annual rate increase in the high-single-digit range.
+Rate changes effective beginning the last quarter of 2014 averaged approximately 4 percent.
+Other profit-improvement initiatives, beginning in 2013, include increasing our use of higher loss deductibles and actual cash value claims settlement for insured damage to older roofs and increasing the number of property inspections conducted as homeowner policies renew.
 Inspections provide more opportunities for underwriting or pricing actions on a case-by-case basis.
 We also continue our gradual expansion into states less prone to catastrophe losses, which we believe will reduce variability in the long-term future catastrophe loss ratio.
-In recent years, we nonrenewed approximately 2,300 policies in Florida and Alabama that we believe were the most exposed to losses from hurricane damage, and we intend to nonrenew additional Florida policies in 2014 and 2015.
-Together these actions represent important steps we are taking to further improve homeowner results.